English heraldry: Civic armory

 Almost every town council, city council and major educational establishment has an official armorial bearing (coat of arms), although the use of such arms varies wildly, due to the governance of the institution, and who uses the arms, particularly concerning unitary authorities.
 The College of Arms grants arms only to people or corporate bodies, and so coats of arms are attributed to Borough, District or Town councils, rather than to a place or its populace.
-Mottos are common but not universal.
+Mottoes are common but not universal.

 Arms of such councils may feature the historical ecclesiastical arms of a local church, cathedral or diocese, such as the arms of Watford Borough Council which feature the arms of the Diocese of St. Albans.
 Similarly they can also feature the arms of a local patron Saint, as in the arms of St. Edmundsbury Borough Council which features the coat of arms of Saint Edmund.
 Another example is the use of the rose, the symbol of the Virgin Mary.
 Others are derived from the arms of an associated influential family or local organisation, or their creation is granted as an honour to an influential person.

 In local government, however, there has been a move away from traditional heraldic style designs to clean, streamlined ones, as in the case of London.
-Whether this is a good or bad thing is a matter of debate.

-Often use is restricted to certain events and institutions within the town or city, its use superseded by the logo of the local borough council or Arms Length Management Organisation.
+Often use is restricted to certain events and institutions within the town or city, its use superseded by the logo of the local borough council or arms-length management organisation.
 Current uses of historical coats of arms normally include use in town halls and on litter bins and benches (where corporate-style council logos are deemed inappropriate).